Sequoyah

-After seeing its worth, the people of the Cherokee Nation rapidly began to use his syllabary and officially adopted it in 1825.
-It unified a forcibly divided nation with new ways of communication and a sense of independence.
-By the 1850s, their literacy rate reached almost 100%, surpassing that of surrounding European-American settlers.
+In 1821, Sequoyah completed his Cherokee syllabary, enabling reading and writing in the Cherokee language.
+One of the first North American Indigenous groups to gain a written language, the Cherokee Nation officially adopted the syllabary in 1825, helping to unify a forcibly divided nation with new ways of communication and a sense of independence.
+Within a quarter-century, the Cherokee Nation had reached a literacy rate of almost 100%, surpassing that of surrounding European-American settlers.

-The Cherokee syllabary has had international influence.
-As diffusion spread, it is believed to have inspired the development of 21 known scripts or writing systems, used in a total of 65 languages in North America, Africa, and Asia.
+Sequoyah's creation of the Cherokee syllabary is among the few times in recorded history that an individual member of a pre-literate group created an original, effective writing system.
+It is believed to have inspired the development of 21 scripts or writing systems used in 65 languages in North America, Africa, and Asia.